 He also noticed that one of the major problems facing the existing Florida railway systems was that each operated on different gauge systems, making interconnection impossible.
 Shortly after purchasing the Jacksonville, St. Augustine & Halifax Railroad, he converted the line to a standard gauge.
-The Jacksonville, St. Augustine and Halifax River Railway served the north eastern portion of the state and was the first railroad in what would eventually become the Florida East Coast Railway Company.
+The Jacksonville, St. Augustine and Halifax River Railway served the north eastern portion of the state and was FEC railway construction Image © Flagler Museum the first railroad in what would